newlandsvalley/elm-vextab/README.md

 This is a simple Elm module that wraps [VexTab](http://www.vexflow.com/vextab/) which is a language for creating and editing musical scores.
 Vextab itself is an open-source [javascript project](https://github.com/0xfe/vextab) and is still in a pre-alpha stage.

 VexTab renders a score by side-effect.
-You must create a __canvas__ tag in your web page, assign it an __id__ and initialise the module with the id name.
-You can then can ask it to render some VexTab text - if it is valid then the score will appear in the canvas, otherwise an error will be returned.
+You must create a __canvas__ tag in your web page, assign it an __id__ and initialise the module with this id in the configuration.
+You can then ask it to render some VexTab text - if it is valid then the score will appear in the canvas, otherwise an error will be returned.
 You do __not__ need to incorporate the canvas into your elm view.

 ## Integrating the module